GrantGamesGames/CardGamePrototyper/README.md

 This tool takes in CSV take and generates a printable card game.
 Works in Chrome, Safari, Firefox as far as I know.
 I recommend Chrome as its handling of printing is the best.

-## Thanks for this free tool, how do I complain?

-This tool is pretty new, so don't expect much, but if you run in to any problems please report them on [GitHub Issues](https://github.com/astrism/CardGamePrototyper/issues)!

 ## How do I use this?

 Grab a CSV file, I use Google Spreadsheets to put mine together and most spreadsheet apps can export to csv.
 Your CSV can have any fields but the app only uses these: